danny-baker/deploy-beast-datascience-vm/README.md

 `az account set --subscription <name>`

+List resource groups (to view any existing resource groups in your subscription)

+`az group list --output table`

+OPTIONAL: Permanently set Azure CLI output format to table which is way more human readable than JSON, which is the default.
+I highly recommend doing this.

+`az configure` (and follow prompts.
+Ensure you select output as table format)

 ### 7. Create Azure resource group

+Create a new resource group in a region that is geographically close to your current location.

+To view available regions:

+`az account list-locations`

-In this example I'm creating a resource group called "beast" in the "Central US" region
+In this example I'm creating a resource group called "beast" in the "Central US" region.
+It usually takes a few seconds.

 `az group create --name beast --location "Central US"`

-Check by typing
+Check resource group is created

-`az group list --output table`
+`az group list --output table` (if you have changed your Az CLI configuration, you don't need to append the --output table every time)

 After a few seconds, it should appear.
 You can check in portal.azure.com directly by searching for 'resource groups'

+### 8. Setup access methods

+We are almost ready to construct the resource.
+The final thing we need to do is setup how you will access the machine.
+There are two main ways you can do this: username/password credentials and/or SSH public/private key encryption.
+You can do user/pass only, or user/pass & SSH.

+**Choose a username and password**
+- Let's assume you decide on username: jamesbond / password: G0|den3y3
+- Note passwords must contain at least 1 uppercase, 1 number and 1 special character.
+- For the current template we will be using, you must create a username and password.
+This is because Jupyter Hub requires a user/pass and does not support SSH keys.
+And because I assume most people will want to run notebooks on their VM, I've setup the template to allow a username/password, which is not really the most secure way to connect to a Linux host.

-### 7a (OPTIONAL) Create SSH keypair
+**OPTIONAL Create SSH keypair**

-If you are running linux (WSL in Windows or MacOSX) you can create public/private key encryption files for secure shell access (SSH) to the VM.
-This is the safest way to do it, although note that Jupyter Hub does not support it.
-So no matter what, if you are planning to use JHub mainly, you will still need to use the user/pass.
-And from JHUB you can access a full root terminal to do whatever you need.
-So this is really only for more hardcore ppl that want to be able to directly SSH into the VM.

-Create SSH keypair have have public key ready to pass in as paramater.
+If you are running linux, WSL in Windows or MacOSX and you have basically a linux terminal,  you can create public/private key encryption files for secure shell access (SSH) to the VM.
+This is the safest way to access it, although note that Jupyter Hub does not support it.
+So no matter what, if you are planning to use JHub mainly, you will still need to use a username/password.
+From JHUB you can access a full root terminal to do whatever you need.
+So this is really only for more hardcore ppl that want to be able to directly SSH into the VM rather than go in via JHub.
+Create SSH keypair have have public key ready to pass in as paramater (for advanced users only).

-### 8. The great build
+### 9. The great build

-This is the moment you have been waiting for.
-Assuming you decided on username: jamesbond / password: G0|den3y3
+This is the moment you have been waiting for: we are ready to build the infrastructure.

-From the Azure CLI ensure you navigate to the current working directory where the vmdeploy.bicep file resides.
-Compile and deploy the VM, passing in the paramaters for username and password
+From the Azure CLI ensure you navigate to the current working directory where the `vmdeploy.bicep` file resides.
+Compile and deploy the VM, passing in the paramaters.

+**Build with username/password only**

 `az deployment group create -f vmtemplate.bicep -g beast --parameters adminUsername="jamesbond" adminPassword="G0|den3y3"`

-Or the same deploy, with the optional public ssh key
+**Build with username/password AND SSH public key**

 `az deployment group create -f vmtemplate.bicep -g beast --parameters adminUsername=jamesbond adminPassword=G0|den3y3 adminPublicKey=<INSERT FULL ASCII PUB KEY HERE>`